Common Warm-Season Vegetables

 • High humidity can impact yield

-• Can perform well in a container
+• Can be grown in a container

 Summer squash (Cucurbita pepo)